GaetanoPiazzolla/gaetanopiazzolla.github.io/_posts/2025-22-06-proxy-pattern-spring.md

 title: Understanding Spring's Proxy Pattern - How @Transactional, @Cacheable, and @Secured Actually Work
 layout: post
 date: 2025-06-23 18:00:00 +0100
+excerpt: The Proxy Pattern applied in spring, and why @Transactional does not work on private or final methods.
 categories:
   - Java
 ---